-The Beach Sub-district, located east of the Intracoastal Waterway along and adjacent to East Atlantic Avenue, strives to preserve and enhance the character of the commercial area, the public condition of the beach, and the natural environment.
-Residential development is strictly limited to 12 du/ac and increases, including those from incentive programs, are not permitted as the sub-district is within the Coastal High Hazard Area.
-All increases in land use intensity are not permitted as a life-safety measure to maintain evacuation speed and to limit potential property losses.
+The Beach Sub-district, located east of the Intracoastal Waterway along and adjacent to East Atlantic Avenue, strives to preserve and enhance the character of the commercial area, the public condition of the beach, and the natural Residential development environment. permitted at 12 du/ac and increases, including those from incentive programs, are not permitted as the sub-district is within the Coastal High Hazard Area, which cannot provide for more population as a life-safety measure to maintain evaluation speed.
+Similarly, changes in land use or zoning to allow more development are prohibited within this area.